1. Home

 1. Hair loss due to repeated pulling or tension on the hair.

-2. Common in individuals who frequently wear tight hairstyles (braids, ponytails).
+2. This is common in individuals who frequently wear tight hairstyles (braids, ponytails).

 1. Hair loss is accompanied by scarring on the scalp.

-2. May result from inflammation or autoimmune conditions.
+2. It may result from inflammation or autoimmune conditions.

 1. Hair loss due to compulsive hair pulling.